libp2p/docs/content/concepts/multiplex/overview.md

 support for multiple multiplexers, which will allow you to fall back to a widely-supported multiplexer if a preferred choice is not supported by a remote peer.

+{{< alert icon="💡" context="info">}}
-> libp2p's multiplexing happens at the application layer, meaning it's not provided by the
-> operating system's network stack.
-However, developers writing libp2p applications rarely need to
-> interact with stream multiplexers directly, except during initial configuration to control which
-> modules are enabled.
+libp2p's multiplexing happens at the application layer, meaning it's not provided by the operating system's network stack.
+However, developers writing libp2p applications rarely need to interact with stream multiplexers directly, except during initial configuration to control which modules are enabled.
+{{< /alert >}}